 When Russian leaders look at Western social engineering in Ukraine, they worry that their country might be next.
 And such fears are hardly groundless.
 In September 2013, Gershman wrote in The Washington Post, “Ukraine’s choice to join Europe will accelerate the demise of the ideology of Russian imperialism that Putin represents.”
 He added: “Russians, too, face a choice, and Putin may find himself on the losing end not just in the near abroad but within Russia itself.” …

-Not sure how he defines “democracy” but in any case it’s interesting that this understanding of world events is held in common between the “conspiracy theorists” and the CFR.
+Not sure how he defines “democracy” but in any case, when you peel away the veneer of imperialist rationalizations and look at the basic facts, it’s interesting that this understanding of world events is held in common between the “conspiracy theorists” and the CFR.
 But the sheep will probably stay focused on MSNBC’s narrative, because they’re LAZY and laziness leads to ignorance and stupidity, which is what makes them sheep.

 Here is what the empire has done to Ukraine: